david-krause/favorite-links/README.md

 <html>
 <p>
   Add links to <a href="links.json">JSON file</a>. <br>
-  Only one Title and URL allowed.
-One or more categories required. <br>
+  JSON file restrictions: 1 title, 1 url, 1+ categories<br>
-  Change "jsonsite" var in html file to point to your json file.
+  Change "jsonsite" variable in README file to applicable json file.
 </p>

 <a href="#" onclick="alllinks()">All Links</a>